 If a recipe you’re veganizing calls of milk, you can freely substitute it with just about any variety of non-dairy milk.
 I love almond milk, but a lot of bakers swear by soy milk as their favorite.

-If a recipe calls for buttermilk, measure out the same amount of non-dairy milk, add 1 tsp of lemon juice, stir and let stand for a few minutes.
-Lemon juice curdles the non-dairy milk (almond and soy milks work well, although I haven’t tried other varieties for curdling).
+If a recipe calls for buttermilk, measure out the same amount of non-dairy milk, add 1 tsp of lemon juice or apple cider vinegar, stir and let stand for a few minutes.
+The acid helps curdle the non-dairy milk (almond and soy milks work well, although I haven’t tried other varieties for curdling).

 Recipe example: my vegan Irish soda bread is made with vegan buttermilk, and it comes out just as delicious as the traditional Irish treat.